-Courtney is an Emmy-nominated journalist who joined WGN-TV as a General Assignment Reporter in July of 2014.
-This is an exciting return to the Tribune family, since Courtney started her career as a former CLTV intern.
+Courtney Gousman is an Emmy-nominated journalist who joined the WGN/ CLTV family in July of 2014.
+It’s a return to the Tribune family for this former CLTV intern.

-Prior to WGN News, Courtney reported for WBBM-TV in Chicago, where she won a 2014 Illinois Associated Press Award.
-She previously worked at St. Louis’ KSDK-TV as an Anchor/Reporter, bringing home a Missouri Broadcaster’s Award.
-She also worked on-air at WEHT-TV in Evansville, IN and KRCG-TV in Jefferson City, MO.
-She started her career in broadcasting as an intern at WXYZ-TV in Detroit and CLTV in Chicago.
+Prior to her time at WGN & CLTV, Courtney reported for WBBM-TV in Chicago, where she won a 2014 Illinois Associated Press Award.
+Courtney also spent time at St. Louis’ KSDK-TV as an Anchor/Reporter, bringing home a Missouri Broadcaster’s Award.

-Courtney was raised on the south side of Chicago, in the city’s Beverly neighborhood.
-She’s also proud alum of Whitney Young High School.
-She received her B.A. in Mass Media at Hampton University’s Scripps-Howard School of Journalism in Virginia.
-Courtney is a member of the National Association of Black Journalists (NABJ), Alpha Kappa Alpha Sorority, Inc, and has volunteered with Big Brothers Big Sisters of America.
+Courtney is an active member of the National Association of Black Journalists (NABJ), Alpha Kappa Alpha Sorority, Inc, and has volunteered with Big Brothers Big Sisters of America.

 She’s a self-proclaimed “foodie,” who loves to cook and explore new restaurants with her husband.
 Courtney’s also very active on social media, and loves to connect with people on Facebook, Twitter, and Instagram.